SCHOOL OF BUSINESS, COMPUTING & TECHNICAL STUDIES

 COMPUTER TECHNOLOGIES DIVISION

+Current need is for individuals who are able to teach daytime courses.
 Seeking adjunct faculty with strong technical backgrounds in one or more of the following fields.
-Instructors available to teach daytime classes are needed.
-Instructors to teach Cisco classes and the availability to teach daytime classes are a priority.
+Instructors to teach Cisco classes, with Cisco teaching credentials, are also a priority.
 Limited evening and weekend positions are available.

 - Cisco CCNA experience and certificate